StarStuff: History

+The program is now produced as a free thrice weekly podcast.

-The show is still broadcast coast to coast across the United States on Science 360 Radio, and now achieves higher podcast download numbers than it did as StarStuff when it was part of the ABC.
+The show is still broadcast coast to coast across the United States on Science 360 Radio.
 As of July 2017 SpaceTime with Stuart Gary was achieving over 63,000 downloads a week.

-Cancellation and relaunch

-In December 2015, Stuart Gary announced via the official StarStuff Twitter account that he had been made redundant by the ABC.
-The final StarStuff episode from the government owned broadcaster was released on Wednesday 16 December 2015, where it was revealed that the program's cancellation came in due part of budget cuts.
-The show's blog starstuffblog.tumblr.com. was discontinued.

-In December 2015 Ben Watt from ABC Multi-platform announced the axing of StarStuff, claimed the show's numbers were not strong enough.

 Format

 Stuart Gary reported on the latest developments with space advancements and sciences.
 The show explored developments in astronomy, including astrophysics and cosmology.
 It also covered news in space sciences such as aerospace and rocket development and the history of human space flight.
 It regularly informed its listeners about the ongoing progress of various missions such as the Mars rovers, Curiosity, and the Saturn Cassini-Huygens Missions.

 Stuart Gary also wrote news and feature articles on astronomy and general science for ABC Science.